graxytv/SoE-Companion-App/README.md

 - `Always Show Overlays` for keeping overlays visible outside game focus.
 - `Edit Overlay Layout` for moving and resizing overlay windows.
 - Hotkeys for toggling the main app window and overlay layout editor.
-- New Game Automation configuration.
+- New Game Automation/Macro for quickly making new games when farming.
-- Reset Account Stats, including local stash data and account-setting reset behavior.
+- Reset All Account Stats, including local stash data and account-settings.

 ### Drops Tracker